 The Coronation Stakes usually has a stacked field, with many fillies who have raced in one of the major Guineas events often taking part.
 It often ends up being a very competitive race, with big-priced horses often pushing hard to claim victory.

 Aunt Pear is the current race favourite, having never raced on British soil before.
 Three impressive victories Stateside in three starts however have put her in as the favourite in the Coronation Stakes.

 This includes a victory in the Breeders’ Cup Juvenile Fillies Turf event where she romped home to victory.
 Some of the other horses near her in the betting odds include Potapova and Santa Barbara.

 What Are the Best Odds for Ascot Favourites in the Ante-Post Market?

 Royal Ascot markets tend to pop up in no particular order across betting firms, with the race coming in the middle of the Flat season.
 Most firms offer betting on the King’s Stand Stakes, Gold Cup and Commonwealth Cup early on, as they are the firmest destinations.

 You can find a good idea of the best odds in these races here.
 For any other races, it is advised to check out individual bookmaker sites.

-The John Gosden-trained Stradivarius has dominated the staying scene for the last few years and has won the last two runnings of the Gold Cup.
-He is 5-2 for a third successive victory in the race.
-His main challenger this year could be Kew Gardens, the 2018 St Leger winner who took the scalp of Stradivarius in the 2019 Long Distance Cup on British Champions Day.
-He is available at 5-1.
+The John Gosden-trained Stradivarius has dominated the staying scene for the last few years and has won the last three runnings of the Gold Cup.
+He is 3/1* for a record-tying fourth successive victory in the race.
+His main challengers this year are Santiago and Subjectivist, who are going off at odds of 8/1*.

 Royal Ascot Predictions